August 21st, 2021 12:40pm

-When we ponder the meaning of life or the purpose of our own life, it often boils down to how we measure up in the happiness department.
+When we ponder the meaning of life or our own life's purpose, it often boils down to how we measure up in the happiness department.

-Books have been written, movies have been made, and entire industries have been constructed in order to help people achieve the goal of happiness.
-Even with these efforts, though, it still remains rather elusive for many people.
+Books have been written, movies have been made, and entire industries have been constructed to help people achieve happiness.
+Even with these efforts, though, it remains rather elusive for many people.

 The following 6 beliefs may explain why you have trouble maintaining happiness.